 Admissions

-School admissions.
-Given that SCDS works with gifted children, the school requires that children take the WISC IQ test.
-Their score serves as a basic metric (but not the only metric) for admission.
-Read more about the admissions-application process and IQ testing.
+Is admission based on giftedness?
+Yes, in part.
+The school requires that children take the WISC IQ test, and their score serves as a basic metric (but not the only metric) for admission.
+Read more about the admissions-application process and IQ testing

-Our teaching ethos: anything but rote.
-Our classes are small, and our teachers are dedicated to their subjects and their students.
+What will my child experience in class?
+Classes at SCDS are small, and teachers are dedicated to their subjects and their students.
 What really sets our close-knit, welcoming campus apart, however, is our focus on guided inquiry-based learning.
-We want to challenge our students — to have them use their natural curiosity to keep them interested and focused.
-As a result, teachers shape their classes around series of questions that puzzle and stimulate students, rather than around rote learning and textbooks.
+All courses at SCDS are taught using inquiry, which uses students’ natural curiosity to challenge them As a result, teachers shape their classes around series of questions that puzzle and stimulate students, rather than around rote learning and textbooks — neither of which we employ.

 Meet the Team